kedikaraju/myfristvcs/raju.md

-git is very mind and yours
+git is very mind and yoursand ours